btut/reagent/README.md

 where `MODE` is either IL-only (`il`) or IL+RL using the stepwise reward (`ilrl`).
 The pretraining and finetuning step take about 1h each on a GTX 1080.

-For the experiment on LINEMOD, we skip the pretraining step and directly train on the noisy samples.
+For the experiment on LINEMOD and 7-Scenes, we skip the pretraining step and directly train on the noisy samples.
 Training takes about 1h on a GTX 1080 using

+`python registration/train.py --mode=MODE --dataset=lm`
+for the LINEMOD dataset or
-`python registration/train.py --mode=MODE --dataset=lm`.
+`python registration/train.py --mode=MODE --dataset=7scenes`
+for the 7-Scenes dataset.

 ## Evaluation

-### ModelNet40 and ScanObjectNN
+### ModelNet40, ScanObjectNN and 7-Scenes
-To compute the results for ModelNet40 and ScanObjectNN, run
+To compute the results for ModelNet40, ScanObjectNN or 7-Scenes, run

 `python registration/eval.py --mode=MODE --dataset=DATASET`,

-with `DATASET` being either `m40-model` (first 20 categories, test split), `m40-cat` (last 20, test split) or, for ScanObjectNN, `son`.
+with `DATASET` being either `m40-model` (first 20 categories, test split), `m40-cat` (last 20, test split) or, for ScanObjectNN, `son` or, for 7-Scenes, `7scenes`.

 ### LINEMOD
 The results for LINEMOD are computed using the BOP Toolkit.
 The evaluation script exports the required file by running